Three

 The

-public can also be misled by certain "collectors" that are not
+public is also misled by certain "collectors" that are not

 drinkers, but simply hoarders who sit on wines for speculation.